Welcome – Frumker Group

 Our findings imply that if one observes or drives physical phenomena dependent on the CEP with such an optical system, the result may be obscured or washed out by averaging within a focal volume.
 This means that it is essential to estimate the spatial behaviour of CEP within a region of interest.
 To address this challenge, we have introduced an approach for a robust and accurate quantitative evaluation of the spatial behaviour of CEP and the pulse field evolution in space and time.
 Our method is not limited to simple setups.
 It can particularly useful as a powerful tool for designing and engineering of the ultrafast optical systems, where CEP matters.

-Laser induced strong-field ionization gas jet tomography
+Laser induced strong-field ionization tomographic imaging

 Spectral Wavefront Optical Reconstruction by Diffraction (SWORD)